jxe/vpm/vpm.md

 [^adopted]: I adopt APs (just like I make plans, adopt heuristics, comply with norms, follow through with intentions) because my bounded rationality and social needs make it expedient.[@Bratman1987; @Simon1955; @Taylor2016]

-To collect APs, instead of preferences, you could (e.g., in an interactive survey) for the users' common contexts (socializing, at work, in difficult conversations), and have them pick what they attend to most in each.[^other-methods]
+Collecting an agent's APs is part of my proposal to improve the information basis of welfare, social choice, and recommenders.
+How could that work?
+You could use an interactive survey to collect the agent's common contexts (socializing, at work, in difficult conversations), and have them pick what they attend to most in each.[^other-methods]

 If they claim to have AP $a$ in context $c$, you could verify that with followup questions: First, you could ask them about recent moments in $c$, and what options they've found using $a$.
 Someone with a policy of vulnerability should be able to cough up various opportunities for vulnerabily, recently considered; some taken, some not.